-Graduate Seminar in Public Relations

-Prerequisites: permission of the instructor
+Graduate Seminar in Public Relations Education 0.5 unit Prerequisites: admission to the MA(PR), MPR or permission of the instructor

-A survey of educational approaches for the practice of Public

-Relations through the past century throughout North America and other parts of the world including the United Kingdom, Australia and New Zealand.
+A survey of educational approaches for the practice of Public Relations through the past century throughout North America and other parts of the world including the United Kingdom, Australia and New Zealand.
 Pedagogical approaches to teaching Public Relations at the certificate, diploma, and undergraduate level will be examined.

-Public Relations and Public Opinion
+Public Relations and Public Opinion Research 0.5 unit

-Research

-Prerequisites: admission to the MA(PR), MPR or permission of the instructor.
+Prerequisites: admission to the MA(PR), MPR or permission of the instructor propaganda in Public Relations practice are also explored, as is the influence public opinion has on media content and on public policy.

 An exploration of the nature, formation and communication of attitudes and opinion.
-The roles of persuasion and propaganda in Public Relations practice are also explored, as is the influence public opinion has on media content and on public policy.
+The roles of persuasion and